Kong/terraform-provider-konnect/docs/resources/gateway_plugin_ai_proxy.md

 - `max_request_body_size` (Number) max allowed body size allowed to be introspected
 - `model` (Attributes) (see [below for nested schema](#nestedatt--config--model))
 - `model_name_header` (Boolean) Display the model name selected in the X-Kong-LLM-Model response header
-- `response_streaming` (String) Whether to 'optionally allow', 'deny', or 'always' (force) the streaming of answers via server sent events. must be one of ["allow", "deny", "always"]
+- `response_streaming` (String) Whether to 'optionally allow', 'deny', or 'always' (force) the streaming of answers via server sent events. must be one of ["allow", "always", "deny"]
 - `route_type` (String) The model's operation implementation, for this provider.
 Set to `preserve` to pass through without transformation. must be one of ["llm/v1/chat", "llm/v1/completions", "preserve"]

 <a id="nestedatt--config--auth"></a>